A simple recipe for steamed spinach, seasoned with butter, lemon juice, and garlic.

 So how do you steam spinach?
 It's actually a very easy recipe that requires no special steamer.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 1. Place the spinach leaves in a very large, deep skillet.
-Add 2 tablespoons of water.
+Add 1/4 cup of water.

 Transfer the cooked spinach to a colander.
 Press on it with the back of a large serving spoon to extract as much liquid as you can.

 4. Transfer the spinach to a serving plate.
 Sprinkle it with salt, pepper and garlic powder, then drizzle it with melted butter and with lemon juice.